Hello! Thanks for your interest in me and my work.

 - If you’re interested in employing me as a copywriter, you can see samples of my work here.

-- If you’re in need of guidance for your own writing and storytelling, I’ll happily teach you all I know on a one-to-one basis (page upcoming – in the meantime, please drop me an e-mail below).
+- If you’re in need of guidance for your own writing and storytelling, click here.

 - If you have a query on advertising or promotion, skip to the bottom half of this page.